Takbir

-It is a common Arabic expression, used in various contexts by Muslims and Arabs around the world: in formal Salah (prayer), in the Adhan (Islamic call to prayer), in Hajj, as an informal expression of faith, in times of distress or joy, or to express resolute determination or defiance.
-The phrase is also used by Arab Christians.
-It is also used as war cry by terrorist groups.
+It is a common Arabic expression, used in various contexts by Muslims around the world: in formal salah (prayer), in the adhan (Islamic call to prayer), in Hajj, as an informal expression of faith, in times of distress or joy, or to express resolute determination or defiance.
+The phrase is the official motto of Iran and Iraq.
+It is also used by Orthodox Arab Christians as an expression of faith.